lemotdesign/one-click-hugo-cms/site/content/specialised-pest-control-treatments/_index.md

       **Heads up**: Flea eggs are tough little nuggets, immune to chemicals, and they only hatch when they feel the vibes – like when you walk by.
 So, if you've got a real flea party going on, we usually suggest hitting them with **two rounds** of treatment to really get the job done.
     heading: Flea Treatments
     imageUrl: img/fleas-love-warm-blood-.jpg
+  - heading: "Lawn Grubs "
+    text: >-
+      Got lawn grubs munching on your grass?
+In South East Queensland, these pesky critters are a usual headache from November to May, especially for couch lawns (though 'Sir Walter' lawns tend to fare better).

+      The good news?
+They're pretty easy to treat if you catch them early.
+Prevention and early detection are key.
+Also, keep an eye out during heavy rain periods, as that's when lawn grub issues usually ramp up.

+      ### How to Treat Lawn Grubs

+      {{< youtube mcauzWUpKT8 >}}
+    imageUrl: img/lawn-grubs-2.jpg
 ---